 Moving to the front of the mobility pack and taking advantage of these benefits doesn’t mean taking big security risks for your organization.
 Here’s my three-step strategy for IT leaders in regulated industries to conquer the mobile productivity paradox:

-Get a mobile security assessment: We’ve partnered with Booz Allen Hamilton to offer a comprehensive assessment service that lets you fully understand the state of your security today, what your vulnerabilities are and how you can move forward.
+Get a mobile security assessment: Doing this lets you fully understand the state of your security today, what your vulnerabilities are and how you can move forward.

 Choose the most secure platform: We listened to the needs of our customers in regulated industries and have spent three years refining Samsung Knox, which was recently awarded the most “strong” ratings of any mobile platform in the market by Gartner.
 Knox provides multilayered security that’s built into our Galaxy mobile devices.
 Meld that with an outstanding smartphone from our line of enterprise-ready devices, and you have yourself a winning combination.